MicrosoftDocs/azure-docs/articles/cloud-services-extended-support/deploy-powershell.md

     New-AzResourceGroup -ResourceGroupName “ContosOrg” -Location “East US”
     ```

-4. Create a storage account and container which will be used to store the Cloud Service package (.cspkg) and Service Configuration (.cscfg) files.
+4. Create a storage account and container, which will be used to store the Cloud Service package (.cspkg) and Service Configuration (.cscfg) files.
 A unique name for storage account name is required.
 This step is optional if using an existing storage account.

     ```azurepowershell-interactive
     $storageAccount = New-AzStorageAccount -ResourceGroupName “ContosOrg” -Name “contosostorageaccount” -Location “East US” -SkuName “Standard_RAGRS” -Kind “StorageV2”